Proof: Improving Forecast Accuracy delivers High ROI

 To say this differently, Gartner found inventory decreased while sales increased at the same time.
 With improved demand forecasting, the companies bought less of the products that were low selling and kept pace with customer demand for what was selling.
 This leads to better GMROI, higher profits, lower inventory.

-Gartner analyst Mike Griswold recently released a paper on the subject: “canadian pharmacy viagra with prescription.”
+Gartner analyst Mike Griswold recently released a paper on the subject: “Research Roundup for Demand-Driven Retailers.”
 From Gartner: “Demand-driven retailers balance operations and innovation excellence, while, at the same time, delivering an exceptional and profitable customer experience.
 Use this research to identify the demand-driven retailing strategies and capabilities retailers need to initiate a transformational journey.”

 Dr. John Mentzer